← Back to blog

 The Undervaluation Problem

 Undervaluing clothing on import declarations is one of HMRC's priority enforcement areas.
 The practice — declaring goods at a lower value than the actual transaction price to reduce the duty and VAT liability — is customs fraud.
-HMRC uses risk profiling and compares declared values against known market benchmarks.
-For Chinese clothing, HMRC publishes reference prices for major product categories.
-Declarations significantly below these benchmarks are flagged.
+HMRC uses risk profiling, comparing declared values against internal benchmarks for each product category and trade lane.
+Those benchmarks aren't published — but declarations significantly below the going rate for Chinese clothing are flagged.

-If HMRC investigates and finds that you've been undervaluing, you face a demand for all unpaid duty and VAT going back up to four years, plus interest and civil penalties.
+If HMRC investigates and finds that you've been undervaluing, you face a demand for the unpaid duty going back three years and the unpaid VAT going back four — or as much as twenty years where the conduct was deliberate, which undervaluation is — plus interest and civil penalties.
 In serious cases, criminal prosecution follows.
 The saving from undervaluation is never worth the exposure.

 Practical Steps Before Your Next Order